jsiek/deduce/MergeSort.md

 assert all_elements(t0, λx{count(L18)(x) = count(s_L18)(x) })
 ```

-We can bundle many tests, with varying-length inputs, into one
+We can bundle several tests, with varying-length inputs, into one
 `assert` by using `all_elements` and `interval`.

 ``` {.deduce #test_merge_sort_many}